 Often times spouses in a marriage know the marriage has failed but stay together to avoid the painful process of divorce.
 Some do it to “protect the kids”.
-Some do it because they are paralyzed by the fear of an open, and often public, airing of the details of their personal lives.
-And others stay married because they believe there is no alternative to a litigated divorce.
+Some do it because they are paralyzed by the fear of an open,

 Good news!
 Collaborative Law is a process for divorcing in Texas which allows couples to end the marriage in a respectful, controlled, and individualized manner, opting out of litigation.
 In a Collaborative Divorce the team assembled focuses on helping the parties discover the best way to bring the marriage to an end and move forward.
 And, when children are involved, the process recognizes that long after the divorce, relationships, obligations and decisions related to parenting will continue.
 This is done through the creation of a safe environment for parties to express, negotiate and resolve conflict without a war (or litigation).
 The efforts and resources of the parties are used to develop solutions as unique as the family rather than hashing old disputes or pointing the finger.